 3. How are the Books of Prime Entry Updated?

 Depending on the size of the business, each of the six books will need to be updated on a regular basis.
 For really large businesses a person or team may be assigned to one book in particular.
-For example, the purchase day book may be updated by a purchase ledger team whose job it is to record every invoice that are issued to the business.
-In contrast, for smaller businesses, they may be updated less regularly.
+For example, the purchase day book may be updated by a purchase ledger team whose job it is to record every invoice that is issued to the business.
+In contrast, smaller businesses may be updated less regularly.

 4. Control Accounts v.
 Books of Prime Entry